Cl0udB3rry87/Cl0udB3rry87/README.md

 - 💞️ I’m looking to collaborate on Rust and Python tutorials and simple useful programs to code.
 If you have any ideas let me know.
 - 📫 How to reach me @Cl0udB3rry87 on Youtube, GMail, Twitch, steam, and Instagram
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I taught myself Apple Basic when I was 8 and did not what I was doing.
-Only realized it when I took a QBasic class in high school and it looked really familiar.
+Only realized it when I took a QBasic class in high school and was like: Oh, this looks really familiar!

 <!---
 Cl0udB3rry87/Cl0udB3rry87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.